Call Today Call Today for a Free Consultation The Only Board-Certified DUI Defense Attorney in Maryland (301) 262-7005

 Here for You

 Navigating the complexities of assault and domestic violence cases in Maryland requires guidance and unwavering support.
-At Alpert Schreyer, LLC, we understand the challenges you face and are committed to providing personalized legal solutions tailored to your unique circumstances.
+At Alpert Schreyer Criminal Defense Attorneys, we understand the challenges you face and are committed to providing personalized legal solutions tailored to your unique circumstances.

 With our team of experienced attorneys, you can trust that your case will receive the attention and advocacy it deserves.
 We leverage our in-depth knowledge of Maryland law to craft strategic defense strategies aimed at achieving the best possible outcome for our clients.